sampdubs/secure-chat-app/README.md

 A secure (cryptographicaly protected) chat serverice

-curently only for 2 users
+curently only for UNLIMITED users